Code-Institute-Submissions/bookable/README.md

 #### App Goal:

-- The app is targeted towards any service providers from dentists to spa and restaurants, to make their bookings easiler to accept and manage.
+- The app is targeted toward service providers, from dentists to spas and restaurants, to make their bookings easier to accept and manage.

 #### Agile Development:

-- Agile development methodology was using for this project, planning, developing and delivering in small sprints.
-There were 3 sprints in total spaced out over 1 month with:
+- Agile development methodology was used for this project, planning, developing, and delivering in small sprints.
+There were three sprints in total spaced out over one month with:
   - the admin epic, 1/3 of the total time.
   - the company epic, 1/2 of the total time.
   - the customer epic, 1/3 of the total time

 <br>

-All epics were assigned labels:
+I assigned all epics labels:
 - must have
 - should have
 - could have

+I prioritized all epics according to their labeling.
+- I did "must-have" first.
+- Then "should have"
-All epics were priortized according to their labeling as must have was done first and then should have while could have were not developed due to the deadline of this project.
-Nice to have were not used for this project as that list could easily grow beyond the scope of this project.
+- While "could have" was not developed due to the deadline of this project.
+- "Nice to have" was not used for this project as that list could quickly grow beyond this project's scope.

-The kanban board used was created using Githubs projects and can be seen [here](https://github.com/MTraveller/bookable/projects/1 "Kanban board")
+The Kanban board used was created using Github projects and can be seen [here](https://github.com/MTraveller/bookable/projects/1 "Kanban board")

 ![Kanban-Board](./docs/planes/strategy/kanban-board.jpg "Kanban board")

 #### Epics

-The project have 3 main epics each supplementing the previous, also in each epic testing was done and related bugs, errors etc. was fixed and related front-end user reporting was created, i.e. 404 error page.
+The project has three primary epics, each supplementing the previous.
+Also, I did testing in each epic, related bugs, errors, etc., were fixed, and related front-end user reporting was created, i.e., a 404 error page.

+I did final testing of everything after the completion of the epics.

 <br>

 Epic 1 - Admin with data model setup

-The epic 1 was the foundation of the app going forward.
-The data model for all epics were developed, then the admin portion of the app.
+- The foundation of the app going forward.
+The data model for all epics was developed, then the admin portion of the app.

 <br>

 Epic 2 - Company User

-The epic 2 was the main epic taking up most of the time as the whole app was based around this epic.
+The main epic took up most of the time as the whole app was based around this epic.

 <br>

 Epic 3 - Site User

-The epic 3 was the last and final epic bringing the company model and the booking model together.
+The last and final epic brought together the company and booking models.

 #### User Stories

 <br>

-The following user stories containing the epics above.
+The following user stories contain the epics above.

 <br>